Massachusetts Aftercare Services For Addiction

 Learning supportive strategies for relapse prevention, and having access to ongoing support, can be critical to conquering a chronic cycle of substance misuse.

-Continuing care in some capacity after an inpatient program can help to bridge the gaps in treatment that can make a person more vulnerable to relapse.
-Aftercare can also connect individuals to secure housing and employment assistance—both of which can be supportive to addiction recovery.
+Continuing care in some capacity after our inpatient program can help to bridge the gaps in treatment that can make you more vulnerable to relapse.
+Aftercare can also connect you to secure housing and employment assistance—both of which can be supportive to addiction recovery.

-Spring Hill Recovery Center is an accredited drug and alcohol rehab center in Ashby, Massachusetts that serves the greater New England area.
-Aftercare is one of several key components of our drug rehab programs in order to support the long-term recovery of our patients.
+Spring Hill Recovery Center is an accredited drug and alcohol rehab center in Massachusetts that serves the greater New England area.
+Aftercare is one of several key components of our drug rehab program in order to support the long-term recovery of our clients.

 - National Institute on Drug Abuse—Treatment and Recovery https://www.drugabuse.gov/publications/drugs-brains-behavior-science-addiction/treatment-recovery